-- An overnight parking fee of $35 per day will be charged to your guest room.
+- An overnight parking fee of $35 USD per day will be charged to your guest room.
 While this fee includes valet parking, entry and exit privileges in a monitored parking location for your ease of mind, this is far from cheap and it’s obligatory since valet parking is the only option (and you need a car to get around and explore the area).

 - The food at Makena Terrace (the resort’s main restaurants) was mediocre at the best (I would not recommend it).
 Dinner was good, but the breakfast was inedible and not what you would expect from the high-end St Regis brand.
 I don’t say this easily nor do I consider myself to be a picky person, but this was by far the worst hotel breakfast buffet I’ve ever seen at a luxury hotel: while the quality of the breakfast was ok, it was the poor selection of items available at the buffet and the absolutely unappetizing buffet presentation (e.g. plastic folios covering the fruit bowls, cereals in cardboard boxes) that bothered me the most.